ChristilawD/AWS_CloudFormation/README.md

 * ~~SSMAgentcf.yaml - Failing on run #1~~ **Resolved**
 * ~~Template error when using S3 Logging section #2~~ **Resolved**

-## WindowsServerPatching_cf.yaml
+## RunBaselineServerPatching_cf.yaml
 #### Validated and Tested
 #### MarkDown created and committed

-This is specific for Windows Server Patching as the Run Command that is invoked here is specific to Windows Patching.
-The Run Command Document used to build this schedule is an AWS Supplied Document that works with the Windows platform.
+This document will cover the creation of a Windows/Linux Server Patching Maintenance Windows, Task and Targets for the maintenance.

+This Maintnance Window runs the following Document: AWS-RunPatchBaseline

 ### Current Issues